 - Remove weeds and grass from around the garden to get rid of alternate hosts.
 Crop debris should also be cleared right away.

-More questions & Answers About Thrips
+More Questions & Answers About Thrips Control

 What do thrips larvae look like?
-The larvae or nymphs are thin and long in shape without any wings.
+The thrips larvae or nymphs are thin and long in shape without any wings.
 They can be clear, dark brown or black, or yellow and white.
 Some other species can be brighter colors, too.

 As you can see thrips can cause major damage to your garden, so it’s definitely something to keep an eye on.
 I hope that the remedies supplied here will help you contend with these pests if you run up against them in your garden.